ch007m/my-stonesoup/howto-play.md

 ### Proxy url

-When stonesoup is running behind a firewall, vpn and is not available publicly, then it is needed to use a tool like smee.io, ngrok
+When stonesoup is running behind a firewall, vpn and is not available publicly, then it is needed to use a tool like https://smee.io, https://ngrok.com/.
-As they act as a proxy, we can configure the Github webhook URL which is usedto trigger from a github commit a new build using pipelineascode the URL generated using smee.io
+As they act as a proxy, we can configure the Github `Webhook & Home URL` of the Github Application.

-Here are the instructions to follow to use smee.io
+Here are the instructions to follow to use `smee.io`

 - Click on this link `https://smee.io/new` to populate a new random URL or pass your own (e.g. `https://smee.io/upi-0.apps.mystone.lab.upshift.rdu2.redhat.com)
 - Create a new Github App using as `Webhook URL & Homepage URL` the one created previously (e.g. https://smee.io/upi-0.apps.mystone.lab.upshift.rdu2.redhat.com) according